Planning & Zoning

 The 1994 Corridor Plan identified and examined the impact of future development along NC 168 and US 158 (Caratoke Highway).
 The goal of this planning document is to encourage development patterns that enhance community appearance, promote economic development, and provide for the safe and efficient movement of traffic.

-The Plan was prepared for the Board of Commissioners by a 15 member citizen committee, with the support of the Planning Department.
+The Plan was prepared for the Board of Commissioners by a 15 member citizen committee, with the support of the Development Services Department.

 Flood Insurance Study